23 Latest SEO Trends that Work Always

 Here’s what Google Says:

-Use Descriptive Alt Text and Captions
+Make Use of Captions And Descriptive Alt Text

 A Few Examples: